Automattic/component-themes/src/themes/components/README.md

 1. The list of REST API endpoints needed for the data to be available.
 2. A function to translate the REST API responses into props for the component.

 In JavaScript we use a Higher Order Component function called 'apiDataWrapper'.
 The function accepts a mapping function to map the api data (the same pieces of data as noted above).
-The api data can be accessed using the special function `getApiEndpoint()` which is passed as a property of the second argument to the mapping function.
+The api data can be accessed using the special function `getApiEndpoint()` which is passed as the first argument to the mapping function.
 If the data is not available yet, it will then fetch that data.

 ```js
 /* globals window */